RichardGAnthology/clinic-operational-analysis/README.md

 Here are a few key takeaways from the analysis:

-    ###Early Bird Spike: There's a noticeable peak in both wait times and service times during the early morning hours.
+    Early Bird Spike: There's a noticeable peak in both wait times and service times during the early morning hours.
 This could be due to a backlog from the first rush of patients.
-    ###Midday Dip: Things seem to calm down a bit as the morning progresses, with reduced wait times.
+    Midday Dip: Things seem to calm down a bit as the morning progresses, with reduced wait times.
 Maybe the staff gets into the groove by then!
-    ###End of Day Crunch: Towards the end of the morning shift, we see an uptick in wait times again, possibly as the clinic prepares for the midday break or shift change.
+    End-of-Day Crunch: Towards the end of the morning shift, we see an uptick in wait times again, possibly as the clinic prepares for the midday break or shift change.

 I've highlighted these insights in the Tableau dashboard, which you can check out below.